Why Choose the Pharmacy Technician Program at PPCC?

 STUDENTS MUST MEET WITH A PHARMACY TECHNICIAN PROGRAM FACULTY MEMBER TO MAP OUT A GRADUATION PLAN BEFORE BEING ADMITTED INTO PHARMACY TECHNICIAN COURSES!

 The pharmacy technician is a crucial link in the health care system.
-Qualified pharmacy technicians are in high demand, due to the increase in pharmacists’ workloads, the increasing demand of an aging population on the health care system, and the shortage of pharmacists and pharmacy technicians.
+Qualified pharmacy technicians are in high demand, due to the increase in pharmacists’ workloads, an aging population, and a shortage of qualified pharmacists and pharmacy technicians.
+You work to assist and support licensed pharmacists.